 He is being discharged to a nursing home.
 He thanked me for visiting and encouraging him.
 Your card was with his belongings that he is taking with him when he leaves.
 You definitely played a role in his recovery, because you are one of those “hundred” positive people who made it hard for him to stay sad.

 So thank you very much for supporting David and showing him God’s love.

 On Tuesdays, I lead a spirituality group on this unit.
 We talk about God together.
 So next week, I plan to take some of your cards with me, and focus the whole session around giving one of your cards to each member of the group.
 We have young and older people, men and women, black, white, Asian, Hispanic – everyone.
 I never know until I arrive who will be there, of course.
 We will discuss what it means for young people like you to take the time to make these cards, sending a message that says: “we may not know you but it doesn’t mean that we don’t care”.
 Your cards are a message from God, letting these people know that God still cares about them.
 It gives them a lot to think about, and makes them smile.

 Another week in my group, I plan to have the group members make their own cards for other patients in the hospital, and even for the staff, to say thank you for caring for me!
 That will make the nurses and doctors feel happy.

 I would never have had these two great ideas if you hadn’t made your cards and sent them for me to use.
 Your cards are truly an inspiration.
 Even when your cards have all been given away, your idea will stay behind and keep bearing fruit.

 This is how love works.

 Thank you again for your ministry to these lonely and troubled people.
+With love,

 On September 17, 2016, Glen Mar United Methodist Church’s Confirmation Class visited BCC’s Baltimore campus.
 They held their retreat in the chapel.
 The class brought a donation of scented body wash for our youth.
 These items will be used in welcome bags for new residents arriving at BCC.